 The City of Waco tests the sirens on the first Friday of each month at 10 a.m.
-If you hear the sirens at any other time, there is the possibility of a weather-related or other emergency that could require you to take precautions.
+If you hear the sirens at any other time, there is a possibility of a weather-related or other emergency that could require you to take precautions.
 For weather-related emergencies, the City of Waco will activate the sirens during a tornado warning if a tornado is imminent.

 What Do I Do When I Hear An Early Warning Siren?

 If you hear an early warning siren, take the following precautions:

 - Turn on your television or radio to a local channel and await instructions.

 - In the event of a real emergency, the media will provide these instructions.

 The safest place to be during a tornado is underground.
 If you have access to a basement or storm shelter, go there immediately.

 - Stay away from doors and windows.

 - Move to a small interior room, like a bathroom or closet, or an interior hallway.